 Name Url Bearer Token Env Var Status Auth

-The first table covers local stdio launchers.
-The second table covers remote streamable HTTP servers.
+The first table shows local stdio servers.
+The second table shows remote streamable HTTP servers and the bearer-token environment variable, when one is configured.

-3. Print the same server list as JSON when another tool or script needs the full transport record.
+4. Export the same server list as JSON when a script or handoff needs transport fields.

 $ codex mcp list --json